AFC Grants Application Guide

 Final Reports

-All grant recipients are required to complete a final report at the end of the project.
-The questions in the final report are similar to the application form and will be available in the Spring of 2025.
-Our team is committed to incorporating culturally safe practices into our evaluation approaches.
-We will strive to co-create relevant learning and reflection tools in partnership with communities whenever possible.
+All grant recipients must complete a final report when their project ends.
+The questions will be similar to those in the application form and will be available in Spring 2027.
+Our team is committed to using culturally safe practices in our evaluation process.
+We’ll work with communities to co-create learning and reflection tools that are meaningful and respectful whenever possible.

 4.4 Application Requirements